 Photography

-Talking in the cavern
+Talking in the Cavern

 In the cavern, voices carry.
 Rangers ask that you whisper or use your quiet voice.

-Baby strollers
+Baby Strollers

-Audio guides
+Audio Guides

-As you walk through the cavern, you will hear educational information at each stopalong the way.
-Since there are currently no ranger-guided tours, this is a great way to learn more about the caves.
+You can rent an audio guide for $5 a day.
+Walking through the cavern, you will hear educational information at each stop.
+It is a great way to learn more about the caves.

+Our only regret about visiting in early March is that we missed the bat flight program.
 In the evenings from late May through October, you can watch bats emerge from the cave entrance.
-By all accounts, this is an amazing experience!
-Looks like we will be going back…
+By all accounts, this is a fantastic experience!
+Looks like we will be going back.

-Cave swallows and bats
+Cave Swallows and Bats

 We saw cave swallows at the top of the Natural Entrance Trail.
 At first, we thought they were bats.
 Both share the caves during the summer months.
 They are indeed very different.